"The Worm and the

 may return and try as you will."

-So once again Willie Worm journeyed
+So once again Willie Worm journeyed upon the

-down the golden thread that hangs from nothing and goes to nowhere at
+golden thread that hangs from nothing and goes to nowhere at

 all, happily carrying a message of greatest importance to those he